 In the current COVID-19 world, many of us find ourselves working from home and may not be set up with a home office that is meeting our needs.
 In fact, many New Yorkers when working from home, work from their couches, beds, kitchen counters or makeshift desks if you are lucky.
 You may be spending 8-10+ hours a day working and with the added stress of the current situation and limitation on your normal exercise routines and stress relieving recreation your bodies may very well be complaining by now.
 The more efficiently you set up your work situation, the less stress you will experience on your neck, back and arms.

 Here is a little test – can you sit up tall without support and your feet flat on the floor for 5 minutes without fidgeting or adjusting and without an increase in pain?
 If you cannot then your core musculature does not possess the endurance for an 8 hour day in a chair.
-You need to restore your normal curves using your antigravity (core) muscles so you can maintain proper posture and prevent pain and degeneration of your joints throughout your spine, in your shoulders, hips, knees, ankles and feet.
-See my prior blog on this topic at ….
+You need to restore your normal curves using your antigravity (core) muscles so you can maintain proper posture and prevent pain and degeneration of your joints throughout your spine, in your shoulders, hips, knees, ankles, and feet.

 When you are sitting your knees should be bent at approximately a 90-degree angle with your feet resting on the floor.
 If you are petite and can lower your desk this is ideal but most desks do not have modifiable heights.
 If your feet do not touch the floor, bring the floor up to your feet with a footrest or even a small box.
-My favorite footrest is https://kareproducts.com/adjustable-foot-rest/
+You can find them at Staples and Home Depot

 A traditional mouse used to control your cursor can add increased stress on your arm and shoulder because you have to elevate your arm for long periods of time.
 I recommend a trackball mouse.
 Your hand rests on the mouse and your thumb moves a roller ball that controls the cursor.
 They are inexpensive and your neck and shoulder will thank you.